Your rights matter to us

 - Know who your service provider is and what their role is in your care/service/program

-- Be involved in the planning of your individualized care and ensure that your family or others you identify as important are included in this planning
+- Be involved in the assessment and planning of your individualized care and ensure that your family or others you identify as important are included in this planning

 - Be engaged in and have input into changes in your service or care